samihus/libertree/README.md

 # Libertree

 Libertree is a Scala library designed to facilitate the creation, manipulation, and combination of tree data structures.
-It offers a variety of operations such as mapping, listing, grafting, and pretty-printing, making it ideal for applications that require hierarchical data management.
+It offers a variety of operations such as mapping, listing, grafting, and pretty-printing.
+The library is under development and should be used with caution.

 ## Features